tkiraly/regional/regional.md

 In order to access the physical medium the ETSI regulations impose some restrictions such  maximum time the transmitter can be on or the maximum time a transmitter can transmit per hour.
 The ETSI regulations allow the choice of using either a duty-cycle limitation or a so-called **Listen Before Talk Adaptive Frequency  gility** (LBT AFA) transmissions  management.
 The current LoRaWAN specification exclusively uses duty-cycled limited  transmissions to comply with the ETSI regulations.

-EU868MHz ISM band end-devices should use the following default parameters

-- Default ERP: 14 dBm

 EU868Mhz end-devices should be capable of operating in the 863 to 870 MHz frequency band and should feature a channel data structure to store the parameters of at least 16 channels.
 A channel data structure corresponds to a frequency and a set of data rates usable on this frequency.

 The first three channels correspond to 868.1, 868.3, and 868.5 MHz / DR0 to DR5 and must be implemented in every end-device.
 Those default channels cannot be modified through the ***NewChannelReq*** command and guarantee a minimal common channel set between end-devices and network gateways.